ovtsa/Sudoku/README.md

 INSTALLATION

 You will need JRE (Java Runtime Environment).
-Simply download all the .class files, and in a terminal window, type "java Sudoku" without the quotation marks to run the program.
+To run the program, technically all you need is all the .class files in "Sudoku/bin/".
+Download that directory, and from inside that directory, type "java Sudoku".

 MODIFICATION